-Groceries, shoes, movies, dates.
+Groceries, clothes, movies, dates.
 The possibilities are endless.

 It’s no secret that when it comes to finding cool places to stay all over the world, Airbnb is everyone’s go-to.
 The company is known for helping people find accommodations in desirable locations, usually for a lower price than hotels, making it an instant hit for travelers worldwide!

 The beauty of this app is that you can filter searches based on your needs.
-Messaging is so easy and convenient this is key when you’re abroad and need step by step directions on how to find your apartment because your Maps app crashed and died… just saying.
+Messaging is so easy and convenient this is key when you’re abroad and need step by step directions on how to find your apartment.

-Hands down, my all-time favorite search engine for finding the best deals on flights is Skyscanner.
-I have found that it truly provides the best options with the lowest prices compared to all the others.
+Hands down, my all-time favorite search engine for finding the best deals on flights.
+No matter where I go, I have found that it truly provides the best options with the lowest prices compared to all the others.
 And it doesn’t just give you crazy early/late flights or layovers that take days.